leoafarias/neardb/README.md

 - You plan on using this as your primary database for an app that has complex data needs.
 - You need transactions.
 (I have some ideas on how to accomplish this, but its currently not implemented.)
 - Do many writes/sec in the same document.
-Reads are incredibly efficient, fast and inexpensive; however, writes are inefficient
+Reads are incredibly efficient, fast and inexpensive; however, writes are always in the origin.

 ### Installing